Walter Yetnikoff: Howling at the Moon

 Yetnikoff's autobiography, Howling at the Moon, co-written with David Ritz, was published in 2004.
 He recounted in it how a Catholic priest, Monsignor Vincent E. Puma, had helped him recover from his addictions to alcohol and drugs.
 The Jewish Yetnikoff noted that he viewed Father Puma as a mentor: "It'd be easier for the Pope to convert to Islam than for me to turn Catholic, but that didn't stop me from hanging out with a priest who understood the need for redemption."

 Entertainment Weekly praised the book as candid and noted "few record-company heads have written autobiographies, and fewer still have penned ones as candid as Howling at the Moon...Yetnikoff knows what readers want."

 Philanthropy

 Eva's Village

 In addition to being involved with Father Puma, in Eva's Recovery Center in Paterson, New Jersey, Yetnikoff volunteered in recovery centers around the New York region.

 Over the years, Yetnikoff received awards from many philanthropic organizations such as the TJ Martell Foundation and anti-defamation league of B'nai B'rith.

 Personal life

 Yetkinoff married three times.
 His first wife was his college sweetheart June May Horowitz; they had two sons, Michael Yetnikoff and Daniel Yetnikoff, before she died of cancer.
 His second wife was Cynthia Slamar.
 He lived with his third wife Lynda Kady and their dog Alexandra in New York City and upstate New York.

 Yetnikoff died of bladder cancer on August 9, 2021, at a hospital in Bridgeport, Connecticut, two days before his 88th birthday.

+In popular culture

+Yetnikoff was portrayed by Mike Myers in the 2026 biographic film Michael, based on the life of Michael Jackson.